chalatz/tours/pages/tours/driving/halfday-private-tours-west-coast.md

 **TRADITIONAL WINERY**

 We visit a small traditional winery, here you have the opportunity to taste a selection of locally produced wines.
 As well as you get your pictures of the aging facilities.
-(Stop Visit Photos - Free Wine Tasting)
+(Stop Visit Photos - Wine Tasting – 5 Euros Entrance Fee per person) You can skip this stop if you wish.

 **FILERIMOS MOUNTAIN**